Historically, the manufacturing industry has not been known for its propensity to rapidly acquire new technology.

 It’s well-known that the manufacturing industry is undergoing a dramatic transformation into the digital age, using a suite of technologies that go by the term Industry 4.0.
-Using IoT, mobile devices, the cloud, data analytics and more, the factory floor is becoming a highly efficient, automated place, tied directly to the rest of an enterprise’s infrastructure and supply chain.
+Using IoT, mobile devices, the cloud, data analytics and more.
+While the factory floor may have once been a static space home to aging technology, the factory floor is becoming a highly efficient, automated place, tied directly to the rest of an enterprise’s infrastructure and supply chain.

 Manufacturers face significant problems hiring enough experienced developers to write the applications and mobile apps that are at the core of Industry 4.0.
 Low-code and no-code platforms solve the problem, by letting citizen developers and those on the factory floor write apps.
 They also make it easier for professional IT staff to write them.

 The Nautique Boat Company isn’t unique.
-Other manufacturers are using Industry 4.0 techniques to gain a competitive advantage.
+More and more manufacturers are using Industry 4.0 techniques to gain a competitive advantage.
 The IQMS Manufacturing blog post, “Top 10 Predictions for Manufacturing CIOs In 2019” says, “CIOs and their teams who are the most adept at integrating analytics, Business Intelligence (BI), real-time monitoring, and quality management are growing on average 10% faster than their peers.”

 “CIOs and their teams who are the most adept at integrating analytics, Business Intelligence (BI), real-time monitoring, and quality management are growing on average 10% faster than their peers.”